bjorse/bjorse.github.io/_posts/2015-12-29-elixir-the-beginning.markdown

 comments: true
 ---

 Alright.
 After reading countless blog posts and looking through a few books about it, I'm finally ready to produce something noteworthy in [Elixir][elixir].
-Usually, my way to get to know new stuff is just by using it, but in this case I actually wanted to get some basic knowledge before getting started, in an attempt to see if it gets me ahead faster.
+Usually, my way to get to know new stuff is just by using it, but in this case I actually wanted to get some basic knowledge before getting started, in an attempt to see if it gets me faster ahead.

 Elixir is a functional programming language, which is the only type of languages I'm touching these days, at least when it's about learning something new for my own development (long story short: tired of OOP and excited about FP).
 However, I'm not really set on my opinion on the Elixir syntax so far.
 After finding my love earlier this year in [Clojure][clojure], there's *a lot* needed to top that.
 First of all, the syntax is way too verbose for my personal taste.
 I know [José][jose-valim] found a lot of inspiration in Ruby, which is a language I fell in love with many years ago, but today I cannot seem to find any of that love to be honest.
 In comparision to Clojure (sorry, but everything about Elixir will be compared to Clojure), it feels like writing a novel to accomplish something (not a fan of words in languages, like `do` and `end`).
 Also, after doing a lot of [Lodash][lodash] in JavaScript a few years back, Clojure felt intuitive and a natural way to get something done because of that.